Nozdormv/PcAsistant/README.md

 Follow the on-screen instructions to interact with Astra and perform various tasks.

-## Contributing

-Contributions are welcome!
-If you have any ideas for new features or improvements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Contributing

-Contributions are welcome!
-If you have any ideas for new features or improvements, feel free to open an issue or submit a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).